juju/docs/src/en/reference-layer-yaml.md

 Title: Charm Layer.yaml Reference

-# Layer.yaml
+## Layer.yaml

 Each layer used to build a charm can have a `layer.yaml` file.
 The top layer (the one actually invoked from the command line) must.
-These tell the generator what do, ranging from which base layers to include, to which interfaces.
+These tell the generator what do, ranging from which base layers, to which interfaces to include.
 They also allow for the inclusion of specialized directives for processing some types of files.

 ### Layer Options

 Any layer can define options in its `layer.yaml`.
 Those options can then be set by other layers to change the behavior of your layer.
 The options are defined using [jsonschema](http://json-schema.org/), which is the same way that action parameters are defined.

 For example, the foo layer could include the following option definitions: